Tilpin

 Tilpin, Latin Tilpinus (died 794 or 800), also called Tulpin, a name later corrupted as Turpin, was the bishop of Reims from about 748 until his death.
 He was for many years regarded as the author of the legendary Historia Caroli Magni, which is thus also known as the "Pseudo-Turpin Chronicle".
-He appears as one of the Twelve Peers of France in a number of the chansons de geste, the most important of which is The Song of Roland.
-His portrayal in the chansons, often as a warrior-bishop, is completely fictitious.
+He appears as one of the Twelve Peers of France in a number of the chansons de geste, the most important of which is the Song of Roland.
+His portrayal in the chansons, often as a warrior-bishop, is fictitious.

-According to Flodoard, the tenth-century historian of the church of Reims, Tilpin was originally a monk at the Basilica of St Denis near Paris.
+According to Flodoard, the tenth-century historian of the church of Reims, Tilpin was originally a monk at the Basilica of Saint-Denis near Paris.
 He may have served as a chorbishop under Bishop Milo of Trier (who was also acting as bishop of Reims) before becoming full bishop upon Milo's death around 762.
-The date of Tilpin's election as a bishop is unknown, usually being placed in 748 or 753.
+The date of Tilpin's election as a bishop is unknown, usually placed in 748 or 753.
 According to Hincmar, the later archbishop of Reims, Tilpin occupied himself in securing the restoration of the rights and properties of his church, the revenues and prestige of which had been impaired under the rule of the more martial Milo.

 Before Tilpin's episcopate, probably no earlier than 745, a community of priests had formed in the 6th-century basilica that housed the relics of Saint Remigius.
-It was Tilpin who gave this community a monastic rule and thus founded the abbey of Saint-Remi.
+Tilpin gave this community a monastic rule and thus founded the abbey of Saint-Rémi (now the Musée Saint-Remi.
 He is also credited with founding the scriptorium and library of Reims Cathedral.
 In 769, Tilpin was one of twelve Frankish bishops to attend the synod of Rome.

 In 771, Carloman I, joint king of the Franks with his brother, was buried in a 4th-century Roman sarcophagus in the abbey of Saint-Remi in Reims.
 Tilpin presumably performed the funeral.
 As a result, the city of Reims was neglected during the long reign of Carloman's brother and rival, Charlemagne.
 Despite the apparent coolness between Tilpin and Charlemagne, the latter did confirm several of his brother's donations to Saint-Remi.

-There is a letter purportedly sent by Pope Hadrian I to Tilpin in 780, in which the pope recalls how Charlemagne had asked him to send Tilpin the pallium (thus making him an archbishop in 779) and how Charlemagne and Carloman had restored many lands that had previously been taken from the church of Reims.
-Modern scholarship has tended to view this letter as being heavily interpolated by later partisans of the see of Reims, either by Archbishop Hincmar or by supporters of the deposed Archbishop Ebbo.
+There is a letter purportedly sent by Pope Adrian I to Tilpin in 780, in which the pope recalls how Charlemagne had asked him to send Tilpin the pallium (thus making him an archbishop in 779) and how Charlemagne and Carloman had restored many lands that had previously been taken from the church of Reims.
+Modern scholarship has tended to view this letter as being heavily interpolated by later partisans of the see of Reims, either by Archbishop Hincmar or by supporters of the deposed archbishop, Ebbo.
 Another letter, sent by Hincmar to King Louis the Younger, claims that Tilpin granted the villa of Douzy to Charlemagne as a precarium in exchange for the nona et decima and twelve pounds of silver annually.
 This letter, too, has come under suspicion as falsified.